 Every formal complaint of a non-academic violation of the Student Code of Conduct shall be handled in accordance with the procedures described herein:

-- All formal non-academic complaints will be referred to the Associate Dean of Enrollment and Student Development for investigation, mediation, and/or possible resolution.
-After interviewing the accused student and all appropriate witnesses in the matter, and reviewing documentary and other evidence related to the matter, the Associate Dean may take the following actions:
+- All formal non-academic complaints will be referred to the Senior Director of Student Success and Development for investigation, mediation, and/or possible resolution.
+After interviewing the accused student and all appropriate witnesses in the matter, and reviewing documentary and other evidence related to the matter, the Senior Director or designee may take the following actions: